 When aggressive timelines are a “must,” it’s critical that companies don’t gloss over early-phase scale-up throughout the development process.
 The time and effort spent on risk assessments and thinking about scalability early on will pay dividends in the long run as the path toward regulatory approval is smoother.

 Regardless of whether your group has been diligently planning for scale-up since Phase I or you have delayed scale-up work until now, it would be a mistake to assume Phase III will be clear sailing.
 The reality is that several manufacturability problems could be brewing that will rain down during Phase III and cause costly delays, no matter how skilled the product and process development teams may be.

 The road to take a drug compound from discovery to commercialization is long, expensive and often fraught with unforeseen challenges.
 While every project will undoubtedly face some bumps along its path, far too many programs hit insurmountable obstacles that require innovators to backtrack and correct their course before proceeding, further extending timelines and adding costs.

 Take months off the development timelines of your large and small molecule discoveries.
-With Patheon OneSource™ you can combine your drug substance and drug product development and manufacturing into a single customized solution to simplify your supply chain and accelerate your discovery to proof of concept.
+With Patheon Quick to Care™ you can combine your drug substance and drug product development, demand planning and clinical trial supply execution into a single customized solution to simplify your supply chain and accelerate your discovery through clinical development.
 You’ll be able to develop small molecules 8–12 weeks faster than the industry-standard 15 months, and large molecules 14–20 weeks faster.
 And the advantages don’t end there…

 Pharmaceutical companies walk a tightrope in early drug development.
 They have to balance speed, quality, scientific risk, and API cost.
 Compromising on any one of these four crucial elements can prove fatal to a product candidate.
 Appropriate use of sound science applied at critical junctures will improve efficiency in the high-wire act of drug development.